Making Connections Between Courses and Programs of Study (Majors/Certificates)

 - Cluster Tech Review Committee reviews SLOs for clarity and completeness and provides feedback as necessary to the submitting department.
 The Program Map accompanies the SLOs to illustrate the composition of the certificate or major, but this part is not reviewed by the CTRC.

-- If needed, submitting department makes any recommended changes to SLOs and then sends to dean.
+- If needed, submitting department makes any recommended changes to SLOs and then sends to the dean.
 The department should keep a copy of the SLOs and program map.

 - The certificate or major appears on the next available Curriculum Review Committee Consent Agenda for approval of revision, including SLOs.
 (The submitter does not need to attend the meeting.)